Schmaj/rcos-status-updates/spring_2019/week_01.md

 ## Anything Blocking?

-> I have to become familiar
+> I have to become familiar with the methods and new structure of the code.
+I also have to become accustomed with the typescript syntax as opposed to the javascript syntax.

 ## Notes